ByteMastermind/Markless-GPT/README.md

 1. Click the **Markless-GPT** toolbar icon to toggle filtering on or off for the current domain.
 2. Copy text as you normally would—either by selecting and hitting Ctrl+C (⌘+C) or by clicking any “Copy” buttons on the page.
 3. Paste: you’ll get the same text, minus any hidden watermark markers.
+(Verify [here](https://bytemastermind.github.io/Markless-GPT/))

 ---